Sadereign3/Read-Me-File/README.md

 --->
 # About Me
 - 👋 Hi, I’m @Sadereign3
--Driven by an insatiable curiosity for technology and a passion for safeguarding digital landscapes, I am a rising college freshman ready to embark on an exciting journey in cybersecurity and finance.
+- Driven by an insatiable curiosity for technology and a passion for safeguarding digital landscapes, I am a rising college freshman ready to embark on an exciting journey in cybersecurity and finance.
 Click here for my [linkedin](http://https://www.linkedin.com/in/sade-watson-626563242/ "linkedin")!

 ## My Journey So Far